 Dental Hygienists in Canada make between C$53,963 and C$100,490 annually.
 The regular hourly rate is between C$27.90 and C$48.45 and the overtime hourly pay ranges from C$22.01 to C$75.73.
 They usually also get a profit share of around C$1,000 per year, while their bonus ranges from C$195 to C$3,076 every year.
 They also get a commission of up to C$10,000 per year.

 How Much Does a Dental Hygienist Make in the UK?

-The annual dental hygienist salary in the United Kingdom is E19,393 for the 10th percentile and E48,054 for the 90th percentile.
-Their bonus is very small at up to E1,021.
-They earn E19.57 and E34.62 hourly and their overtime wage is E19.91.
-The total take home pay for the dental hygienist salary in the United Kingdom is between E22,827 and E70,229.
+The hourly pay for a dental hygienist working in the UK ranges from £19.36 to £35.18.
+Their bonus is very small at up to £650 per year, and they can also earn hourly overtime of about £24.50.
+The total annual take-home pay for the dental hygienist salary in the United Kingdom is between £25,647 and £72,447.

 How Much Does a Dental Hygienist Make in Australia?

 In Australia, the dental hygienist salary varies between AU$58,219 and AU$120,394 per year, with an hourly rate ranging between AU$30.44 and AU$58.69.
 They also get overtime paid up to AU$108 per hour, while they also get bonuses ranging from AU$101 to AU$5,068 per year, and profit sharing of up to AU$20,000 every year.